Recover Deleted Videos from CCTV

 How to retrieve CCTV footage from DVR?

-The surefire way to retrieve CCTV footage from DVR is to use professional data recovery software, like Disk Drill.
-Here’s how to recover your CCTV video using Disk Drill:
+The surefire way to retrieve CCTV footage from DVR is to use professional data recovery software.
+Here’s how to recover your CCTV video:

 1. Connect your CCTV’s storage device to your computer.